Multiple immigration enforcement operations take place in Los Angeles

 A third possible immigration operation also unfolded at a second Ambiance building in south LA near 15th Street and Santa Fe Avenue.

-U.S. Customs and Enforcement issued the following statement Friday morning regarding activity in Los Angeles:
+U.S. Immigration and Customs Enforcement issued the following statement Friday morning regarding activity in Los Angeles:

 "To ensure the safety of our personnel, ICE does not confirm or discuss the existence or status of operations.
 The agency publicly announces the results of operations when appropriate," the statement said in part.